Patent Pending Protection: Everything You Need to KnowPatent Law ResourcesPatent Pending

 - More people will want to invest in your product since you've officially invented something.

 It takes the USPTO a long time to process non-provisional patent applications.
 Here is what happens when the USPTO gets a non-provisional patent application:

 - They search for other patented inventions that are similar (known as a prior art search).

 - They decide whether your idea or product can be patented.

 - They send a notification to the inventor.

 If someone else try to file a patent for your invention, the USPTO will grant the patent to whoever filed their application first.

 If you change your invention, the patent application may not cover updated version of your product.
 The invention named in the application is the only idea eligible for a patent.
 You can file a new application to cover the updated product.

 Patents are only good in the countries where you apply for them.
 Likewise, the patent pending status protection varies between countries.
 For example, inventors in both the U.S. and the U.K. can claim royalties once they have a patent for infringements that took place during the patent pending stage.
 But this isn't an option everywhere.
 A patent attorney can help you understand your rights in different countries.

 Do you have more questions about patent pending protection?
 You can always post your patent needs and receive free custom quoets from the top 5% of lawyers on UpCounsel.
 You can trust that your concerns will be addressed by legal professionals who attended schools like Harvard Law and Yale Law.
-UpCounsel's lawyers also have an average career length of 14 years and have often worked with major companies like Google, GE, and Twilio.
+UpCounsel's lawyers also have an average career length of 14 years and have often worked with major companies like Google, GE, and Airbnb.